-A native of North Little Rock, Michael started in radio in 1988, spending his first five years as a DJ for music stations in central and northeast Arkansas.
-After an internship in 1993 at the C-SPAN Cable Network in Washington, DC, he transitioned to news, working for commercial radio stations KARN in Little Rock, WRVA in Richmond, Virginia and WIOD in Miami, Florida.
-In 2000, Michael became a nationally heard, Miami-based reporter for CBS Radio News, covering major stories in the region, including the anthrax attack at a tabloid publisher, an international custody fight over Cuban boy Elian Gonzalez, a plane crash in the Bahamas that killed R&B singer Aaliyah and the 2000 presidential election recount.
-He was hired by the Miami Herald with the launch of its radio department in 2003, which provides local newscasts for NPR station WLRN.
-Initially he worked as morning anchor, later becoming assistant news director.
+A native of North Little Rock, Hibblen started in radio in 1988, spending his first five years as a DJ for music stations in central and northeast Arkansas.
+After a 1993 internship at the C-SPAN Cable Network in Washington, DC, he transitioned to news, working for commercial radio stations KARN in Little Rock, WRVA in Richmond, Virginia and WIOD in Miami, Florida.
+In 2000, Hibblen became a nationally-heard, Miami-based radio reporter for CBS News, covering major stories in the region, including the anthrax attack at a tabloid publisher, an international custody fight over Cuban boy Elian Gonzalez, and the 2000 presidential election recount.
+He was hired by The Miami Herald in 2003 when the newspaper partnered with NPR station WLRN to provide local news.
+Hibblen initially worked as a morning news anchor and reporter, later became the department's editor, then assistant news director.
 He also wrote frequently for the newspaper.

 Hibblen returned home to Arkansas in 2009 to work for KUAR.
 At that time he resumed taking classes at the University of Arkansas at Little Rock to finish his Bachelor of Arts degree in Mass Communication, graduating in May 2013.
 Hibblen also enjoys researching radio and railroad history in the state and is the author of Rock Island Railroad in Arkansas, which was published by Arcadia Publishing in April 2017.
 He has also been involed in the preservation of the railroad's depot in the City of Perry, West of Little Rock.
 Hibblen maintains a personal website with more on his career and outside interests at www.hibblenradio.com.